s3rius/rustus/docs/configuration.md

 `--url` is a base URL for all tus requests.

-`--workers` by default is equal to number of physical CPU cores.
-Edit it carefully.
+`--workers` number of threads used by async runtime.
+By default equals to number of CPU cores.

 `--cors` is a list of allowed hosts with wildcards separated by commas.
 By default all hosts are allowed.
 You can define which hosts are allowed for your particular application.

+For example if you add `--cors "*.staging.domain,*.prod.domain"`, it allows all origins like `my.staging.domain` or `my.prod.domain`, but it will refuse to serve other origins.

 `--allow-empty` is a parameter that allows users to upload empty files.
 Empty file means that while creation 0 bytes was passed as an `Upload-Length`.

-For example if you add `--cors "*.staging.domain,*.prod.domain"`, it allows all origins like `my.staging.domain` or `my.prod.domain`, but it will refuse to serve other origins.

 Also you can disable access log for `/health` endpoint, by using `--disable-health-access-log`.